serverless/serverless/docs/providers/aws/events/apigateway.md

 your API key contains a stage variable as defined below.
 When using API keys, you can optionally define usage plan quota and throttle, using `usagePlan` object.

+When setting the value, you need to be aware that changing value will require replacement and CloudFormation doesn't allow two API keys with the same name.
+It means that you need to change the name also when changing the value.
+If you don't care about the name of the key, it is recommended only to set the value and let CloudFormation name the key.

 Here's an example configuration for setting API keys for your service Rest API:

 ```yml